jb-santos/svyEffects/README.md

 (which has a different party system and patterns of vote choice).

-There is no way to directly estimate a multinomial model with the package in R. The generates an approximation by turning the weighting scheme into replicate weights and estimating the model with those.
+There is no way to directly estimate a multinomial model with the `{survey}` package in R. The package `{svyrepmisc}` generates an approximation by turning the weighting scheme into replicate weights and estimating the model with those.
 It uses the jackknife to calculate variances.

 We’ll go through this process step-by-step.
 First, we’ll import the data, do some data cleaning, and then create our usual survey-design